Bin da auf eine Geschichte der britischen BBC gestoßen. Muss einfach einen Eintrag darüber schreiben.

 Auch ich war ein stolzer Besitzer eines Walkmans.
 Meiner hatte sogar einen Radioempfänger, so konnte ich sogar Radio hören.
 Und meine Kassettensammlung war umfangreich.
 Die meisten habe ich sogar noch.

 Ich gebe zu mit MP3 ist alles einfacher geworden, aber wie mit allen neuen, schnellen und einfachen Dingen geht was dabei verloren.
-Mensch, ich habe Stunden damit verbracht Musik vom Radio mitzuscheiden und mich jedesmal geärgert, wenn der Depp von Moderator ins Ende gelabert hat.
+Mensch, ich habe Stunden damit verbracht Musik vom Radio mitzuschneiden und mich jedesmal geärgert, wenn der Depp von Moderator ins Ende gelabert hat.
 Da konnte man alles wieder löschen.
-Und so einfach seinen Lieblingssong zu bekommen war auch nicht einfach.
+Und so einfach seinen Lieblingssong zu bekommen war auch nicht ohne.
 Die TOP 20 oder Oldiesparade war ganz oben auf meiner Hörliste.

 Wengistens kann ich behaupten, ich war dabei, wenn die Musik laufen lernte.